Linear Resonant Actuator Manufacturer

 Gaming Consoles

-Linear LRA motors are also used in gaming controllers for haptic feedback.
+Custom linear motor is also used in gaming controllers for haptic feedback.
 These motors can provide vibration feedback for important in-game events, such as successful hits, crashes or other game actions.
 They can give players a more immersive gaming experience.
 These vibrations can also provide physical cues to the players, such as alerting them when a weapon is ready to fire or reloading.

 Characteristics and Functions of LRA Motor